What Does Criminal Mischief Mean in Texas?

 Lack of Evidence

 In order to convict you of criminal mischief, the prosecutor has to rely on witness statements or evidence to prove that you committed the offense.
-In the absence of witness statements and physical evidence, including photographs and surveillance camera footage, the prosecution may have a hard time proving your guilt.
+Without witness statements and physical evidence, including photographs and surveillance camera footage, the prosecution may have a hard time proving your guilt.

 If the prosecution doesn’t have sufficient proof that you committed a criminal mischief offense, your Round Rock criminal defense attorney may be able to convince the judge that you cannot be convicted due to the lack of evidence.